Renewable Heat Incentive for Solar Thermal, Ground Source Heat Pumps, Air Source Heat Pumps and Biomass Boilers

 Heating currently accounts for 47 per cent of the UK’s CO2 emissions and 60 per cent of average domestic energy bills.

-The Renewable Heat Incentive will be launched in Spring 2014.
+The Renewable Heat Incentive went live in April 2014.
 It will be open to homeowners, social and private landlords and self-builders.
 New installations and systems installed since 15 July 2009 will be eligible as long as they meet the criteria.

-Prior to the main incentive being introduced householders can apply for a one-off payment to install qualifying technologies called the Renewable Heat Premium Payment (RHPP).
-This scheme will remain open until the end of March 2014.
+Prior to the introduction of the main incentive, householders could apply for a one-off payment to install qualifying technologies called the Renewable Heat Premium Payment (RHPP).
+The scheme closed at the end of March 2014.

 What’s the purpose of it?